 - Encourages independence in a fun and interactive way

 - Reduces stress

 - Helps people regain a sense of control and accountability

 Overall, no matter the primary focus of therapy, each person at drug rehab centers with equine therapy will develop several skills during EAT.
 In addition, they could develop a passion and interest that lasts a lifetime.

 Our facility takes a gentle approach to EAT.
 The equine specialist will ease each person into the program at their own pace.
 After discussing what to expect, our clients will be ready to meet their horses.
 As sessions continue, they will interact with their horse more and more, strengthening the bonds between them.

 At first, a person might only feel comfortable petting or lightly brushing their horse’s hair.
-However, as they build trust and confidence, they will start grooming their horse more thoroughly and going on walks together.
-The purpose of this is to make the client and horse feel safe and secure around one another.
+However, as they build trust and confidence, they will groom their horse more thoroughly and go on walks together.
+This aims to make the client and horse feel safe and secure around one another.

-Following the program, many clients learn valuable communication skills that can apply to their real-world relationships.
+Following the program, many clients learn valuable communication skills that can be applied to real-world relationships.

 A New Day Begins with Tennessee Valley Recovery